Deep learning with missing data: Simulations

-Again, for each dataset and for each of 10 repetitions, we randomly split the dataset into training, validation and test sets with sizes in the ratio 8:1:1.
-The proportions of unexplained variance (PUV), defined as the ratio of the mean squared prediction error on the test set to the sample variance of the response on this same test set, are presented in Figure~\ref{fig:credit-score-prediction} for the credit score data and Figure~\ref{fig:public-procurement-prediction} for the public procurement data.
-The improvements of PENN over the vanilla NN estimator are again very notable.
+Again, for each of 30 repetitions, we randomly split the dataset into training, validation and test sets with sizes in the ratio 8:1:1.
+The PUVs are presented in the right panel of Figure~\ref{fig:credit-score-prediction} for the credit score data.
+The improvements of PENN over both the vanilla NN estimator, as well as XGBoost and random forests, are again very notable.